-The Nebraska Law Enforcement Torch Run (LETR) involves law enforcement officers from various agencies all across the state running the Special Olympics Nebraska (SONE) "Flame of Hope" throughout the state to raise money and awareness for SONE and the organization's 6,600 athletes who have an intellectual disability.
+The Nebraska Law Enforcement Torch Run (LETR) involves law enforcement officers from various agencies all across the state running the Special Olympics Nebraska (SONE) "Flame of Hope" throughout the state to raise money and awareness for SONE and the organization's 6,000 athletes who have an intellectual disability.
 The LETR precedes the Summer Games, SONE's largest state competition, which takes place annually in May in Omaha.
-During "Torch Run Week," which takes place for several days before Summer Games, Torch Run ceremonies are held in many communities in Nebraska.
+During "Torch Run Week," which is the Friday through Thursday before Summer Games, Torch Run ceremonies are held in many communities in Nebraska.
 The ceremonies consist of local law enforcement, athletes and community members running the Special Olympics torch in their communities and celebrating with SONE athletes, families, volunteers and supporters.
-At the end of Torch Run Week officers representing the various celebrations gather in Omaha to run the Flame of Hope into the Opening Ceremonies of Summer Games and brings joy and pride to the thousands of athletes, families, coaches and spectators who are a part of the Opening Ceremonies.
+At the end of Torch Run Week officers representing the various celebrations gather in Omaha to run the Flame of Hope into the Opening Ceremonies of Summer Games to light the event's torch.
+This lighting of the torch represents the beginning of the Summer Games and brings joy and pride to the thousands of athletes, families, coaches and spectators who are a part of the Opening Ceremonies.

 The lighting of the Summer Games torch is one of the great highlights of the Opening Ceremonies, but some of the loudest cheers of the night come when the Torch Runners present a check representing their annual donation to SONE.
-This check is a culmination of all the money raised by the (LETR) from events such as Polar Bear Plunges, Cop-on-Tops, T-shirts sales and Tip-a-Cops.
-The money raised from the LETR allows SONE to continue to provide training, competitions and non-sports related programs for the athletes.
+This check is a culmination of all the money raised by the (LETR) from events such as Polar Bear Plunges, Cop-on-Tops, T-shirts Sales and Tip-a-Cops.
+The money raised form the LETR allows SONE to continue to provide training, competitions and non-sports related programs for the athletes.
 The impact the LETR has on SONE is recognized by the participants, volunteers, staff and board of directors, and this is why the Torch Run across the state and the check presentation at Summer Games are such a large part of this state competition.